Cordia subcordata

-Cordia subcordata is a species of flowering tree in the forget-me-not family Boraginaceae.
+Cordia subcordata is a species of flowering tree in the family Cordiaceae.
 It can be found growing in eastern Africa, South Asia, Southeast Asia, northern Australia and the Pacific Islands.
 The plant is known by a variety of names, including kou, beach cordia, sea trumpet, and kerosene wood.

 Description

 Cordia subcordata often grows to about 7–10 m, but can reach up to 15 m.
 It has ovate leaves that are 8–20 cm and 5–13 cm wide with short hairs on the upper surface.